crhall-writing/crhall-writing.github.io/_poems/self-portrait.md

 you must be better than a man
 you must never stoop so low as him
-he is allowed to express the most barest of stupidity
+he is allowed to express the most bare of stupidity
 but I swear to God, if you let me witness such offense